AusIV/ausiv.github.io/about/index.md

 Until very recently, I worked for Computerized Assessments and Learning, hoping to combine two of my passions and use technology to help further education.
-As CA&L was dissolved and absorbed into its parent company, I felt its focus was narrowed, and decided to go freelance to pursue these passions independently.
+As CA&L was dissolved and absorbed into its parent company, I decided to go freelance to pursue these passions independently.

 ## Family